Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What purchase taxes and fees apply in Panay Island as of 2026?

-As of early 2026, the total purchase taxes and fees for a property transaction on Panay Island typically range from 8% to 12% of the property value, with the split between buyer and seller varying by negotiation and local custom.
+As of early 2026, the total purchase taxes and fees for a residential land transaction on Panay Island typically add up to roughly 7% to 10% of the property's sale price (or declared value, whichever is higher), though this amount is normally split between buyer and seller depending on what the contract says.

 What hidden fees surprise foreigners in Panay Island most often?